ffrixslee/gf-contrib/gfbook/Ex5/ex5.md

 # Exercise 5-9.+
 Extend the Foods grammar with new forms of expressions, corresponding to the examples of the previous exercise.
 First extend the abstract syntax, then implement it by using the resource grammar and a functor.

 You can also try to minimize the size of the abstract syntax by using free variation as explained in Section 2.11.

 For instance, I would like to have X, give me X, can you give me X, and X can be variant expressions for one and the same order.

+# Exercise 5-10.+
-Exercise 5-10.+ Design a small grammar that can be used for controlling an MP3 player.
-The grammar should be able to recognize commands such as play this song, with the following variations: . objects: song, artist . modiers: this, the next, the previous . verbs with complements: play, remove . verbs without complements: stop, pause
+Design a small grammar that can be used for controlling an MP3 player.
+The grammar should be able to recognize commands such as play this song, with the following variations:
+- objects: song, artist
+- modifiers: this, the next, the previous
+- verbs with complements: play, remove
+- verbs without complements: stop, pause

 The implementation goes in the following phases:
 1. abstract syntax
 2. functor and lexicon interface